fchauvel/ntnu-idata2302-website/source/hashing/concepts.rst

 Consider a user profile (a record) with various fields such as display name, email, birth date.
 Which one would be a good key?

- - *Display name* capture the name the user would like other to see about him.
+- *Display name* captures the name the user would like other to see about him.
 The problem here is that this display name can change over time.
 If we insert the user record in a hash table and then, the user change its display name, the hash function will return a different value and the user record there will irrelevant or non existent.

 - *Birth date* is better because it will never change---in principle at least.
 The problem here is uniqueness.
 Two users may very well be born on the same day, any hash function would thus return the same index for both.

 - *Email* would be the better choice here, because if is both immutable in practice and is unique to a user (at least in principle).

 .. important::